xmos/sw_usb_audio/doc/rst/app_216_mc.rst

      - enabled: d
      - disabled: x

-e.g. A build configuration named 2AMi10o10xsxxxx would signify: Audio class 2.0 running in asynchronous mode. `xCORE` is I2S master.
+e.g. A build configuration named `2AMi10o10xsxxxx` would signify: Audio class 2.0 running in asynchronous mode.
+The `xcore` is I2S master.
 Input and output enabled (10 channels each), no MIDI, S/PDIF input, no S/PDIF output, no ADAT or DSD.

 In addition to this some terms may be appended onto a build configuration name to signify additional options.
-For example, `tdm` may be appended to the build configuration name to indicate the I2S mode employed.
+For example, `tdm` may be appended to the build configuration name to indicate the I²S mode employed.